supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Perform_Attacks.md

 ### Task 1: Persistence Attack with Registry Key Add

+In this task, you will simulate a persistence attack by adding a registry key that ensures a program runs each time the system starts.

 1. Follow the instructions to log into WINServer again.

 1. In the search of the task bar, enter *Command*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Select **Yes** in the User Account Control window that appears to allow the app to run.